nafets227/backup/README.md

 rsync, so only modified files are copied (delta-approach).
 No more existing files are deleted in the target.

-### File Global paramaters
+### File Global parameters

-- Source - Directoy of Files to be backed up.
+- Source - Directory of Files to be backed up.
 Optionally prefixed by Server name followed by a colon
 - Destination - Directory where to store the downloaded EMails.
 Optionally prefixed by Server name followed by a colon.